ABliss523/Rice-University-Final-Project/Defensive Report.md

 ### Description of Targets

 Two Apache web servers on the network had SSH enabled, causing a potential attack through port 80 and 22.
-Target Machine 1 with the IP Address 192.168.1.110 Target Machine 2 with the IP Address of 192.168.1.115
+- Target Machine 1 with the IP Address of 192.168.1.110
+- Target Machine 2 with the IP Address of 192.168.1.115

 ### Monitoring the Targets

+Performing an nmap scan, we can determine potential points of entry though the 'ssh' and 'http' services:
+(Insert screenshot of evidence)

 Traffic to these services should be carefully monitored.
-To this end, we have implemented the alerts below:
+So it is crucial to implemented the alerts to do so:

-#### Name of Alert 1
-_TODO: Replace `Alert 1` with the name of the alert._

-Alert 1 is implemented as follows:
-  - **Metric**: TODO
-  - **Threshold**: TODO
-  - **Vulnerability Mitigated**: TODO
-  - **Reliability**: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.

-#### Name of Alert 2
-Alert 2 is implemented as follows:
-  - **Metric**: TODO
-  - **Threshold**: TODO
-  - **Vulnerability Mitigated**: TODO
-  - **Reliability**: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.

-#### Name of Alert 3
-Alert 3 is implemented as follows:
-  - **Metric**: TODO
+#### Excessive HTTP Erros

+Metric
+- `WHEN count() GROUPED OVER top 5 'http.response.status_code'`

+Threshold
+- `IS ABOVE 400`

+Vulnerability Mitigated
-  - **Threshold**: TODO
+- `Enumeration/Brute Force`
-  - **Vulnerability Mitigated**: TODO
-  - **Reliability**: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.

-_TODO Note: Explain at least 3 alerts.
-Add more if time allows._
+Reliability
+ -This alert is highly reliable because it measures by error codes rated 400 and above, allowing visibility of potential threats on the server.

+ (Insert status of this alert)

+#### HTTP Request Size Monitor
+Metric
+- `WHEN sum() of http.request.bytes OVER all documents`

+Threshold
+- `IS ABOVE 3500`

+Vulnerability Mitigated
+- `Code injection in HTTP requests (XSS and CRLF) or DDOS`

+Reliability
+ -This would be medium reliability because alerts can be false positive due to non-malicious or legitimage HTTP requests and traffic within the server.

+ (Insert status of this alert)

+#### CPU Usage Monitor
+Metric
+- `WHEN max() OF system.process.cpu.total.pct OVER all documents`

+Threshold
+- `IS ABOVE 0.5`

+Vulnerability Mitigated
+- `Malicious software and programs taking up resources`

+Reliability
+ -This alert is highly reliable due to the malicious programs running that can determine CPU Usage.

+ (Insert status of this alert)

 ### Suggestions for Going Further (Optional)
 _TODO_: